Spacial/awesome-systools/README.md

 ## Support

 - [Open MCT](https://nasa.github.io/openmct/): is a next-generation mission control framework for visualization of data on desktop and mobile devices - [github](https://github.com/nasa/openmct)
+- [magic-wormhole](https://github.com/magic-wormhole/magic-wormhole): get things from one computer to another, safely.

 ### Video Conference